Kei-K23/nextjs-shadcn-music-player/README.md

 # Nextjs-shadcn-music-player

-A minimalist, beautiful and functional music player that build with NextJS, React19, ShadcnUI and TailwindCSS
+A minimalist, beautiful and functional music player that build with NextJS, React19, ShadcnUI, TailwindCSS and Framer Motion